Buffalo mozzarella: History

 The history of water buffalo in Italy is not settled.
 One theory is that Asian water buffalo were brought to Italy by Goths during the migrations of the early medieval period.
 However, according to the Consorzio per la Tutela del Formaggio Mozzarella di Bufala Campana, the "most likely hypothesis" is that they were introduced by Normans from Sicily in 1000, and that Arabs had introduced them into Sicily.
 The Consorzio per la Tutela also refers to fossil evidence (the prehistoric European Water Buffalo, Bubalus murrensis) suggesting that water buffalo may have originated in Italy.
 A fourth theory is that water buffalo were brought from Mesopotamia into the Near East by Arabs and then introduced into Europe by pilgrims and returning crusaders.

+A 2020 scientific review states that the Mediterranean buffalo descends from river buffalo introduced to Europe from India during the eighth-century Arab occupation of Sicily and southern Italy.

 "In ancient times, the buffalo was a familiar sight in the countryside, since it was widely used as a draught animal in ploughing compact and watery terrains, both because of its strength and the size of its hooves, which do not sink too deeply into moist soils."

+Pasta filata cheeses, the family to which mozzarella belongs, are considered to have originated more broadly in the northern Mediterranean, encompassing Italy, Greece, the Balkans, Turkey and Eastern Europe.
+The review cites ancient Latin authors including Pliny and Columella as documenting such cheeses in southern Italy, and notes that Columella described a technique associated with stretched curd.

 References to cheese products made from water buffalo milk appeared for the first time at the beginning of the 12th century.
+In 1294, records attest that provola cheeses were sent weekly to Naples from the royal estate of Santa Felicita in the territory of Foggia, although it is uncertain whether they were made from buffalo milk.
 Buffalo mozzarella became widespread throughout the south of Italy from the second half of the 18th century, before which it had been produced only in small quantities.

 Production in and around Naples was briefly interrupted during World War II, when retreating German troops slaughtered the area's water buffalo herds, and recommenced a few years after the armistice was signed.